nandini-gangrade/Hexaware-Python-Training/Day1.md

 It is a stable sorting algorithm and guarantees O(n log n) time complexity.
 Example: Sorting an array of numbers in ascending order.

+Divide:
+Split the list [75, 28, 65, 30, 20] into two halves: [75, 28] and [65, 30, 20].
+Recursively sort:
+Apply Merge Sort to each half:
+For [75, 28]: Split into [75] and [28], no further split needed.
+For [65, 30, 20]: Split into [65] and [30, 20], then split [30, 20] into [30] and [20].
+Now, merge the sorted sublists: [20, 30].
+Merge:
+Merge the sorted sublists [75] and [28] back together: [28, 75].
+Merge the sorted sublists [65] and [20, 30] back together: [20, 30, 65].
+Now, merge the two sorted halves [28, 75] and [20, 30, 65]: [20, 28, 30, 65, 75].

 - Quick Sort:
 Quick sort is a divide-and-conquer algorithm that selects a pivot element and partitions the input list into two sublists: elements smaller than the pivot and elements larger than the pivot.
 It then recursively sorts the two sublists.
 Example: Sorting an array of numbers in ascending order.

+Quick Sort algorithm on the list [2, 1, 3, 5, 4] with the pivot element set to 3.
+Partitioning Step:
+Start with the list [2, 1, 3, 5, 4].
+Choose the pivot element 3.
+Partition the list around the pivot:
+Elements less than 3 (1, 2) on the left side.
+Pivot element 3 in the middle.
+Elements greater than 3 (4, 5) on the right side.
+The partitioned list becomes [2, 1, 3, 5, 4] (left sublist) | 3 (pivot) | [5, 4] (right sublist).
+Recursive Sorting:
+Apply Quick Sort recursively to the left and right sublists.
+Left sublist [2, 1]:
+Choose the pivot element 2.
+Partition the sublist around the pivot:
+Elements less than 2 (1) on the left side.
+Pivot element 2 in the middle.
+Elements greater than 2 (empty) on the right side.
+The partitioned sublist becomes [1] (left sublist) | 2 (pivot) | [] (right sublist).
+Since both left and right sublists are sorted, no further action is needed.Right sublist [5, 4]:
+Choose the pivot element 5.
+Partition the sublist around the pivot:
+Elements less than 5 (4) on the left side.
+Pivot element 5 in the middle.
+Elements greater than 5 (empty) on the right side.
+The partitioned sublist becomes [4] (left sublist) | 5 (pivot) | [] (right sublist).
+Since both left and right sublists are sorted, no further action is needed.
+Result:
+Combine the sorted sublists [1, 2, 3, 4, 5].
+So, the sorted list using Quick Sort with the pivot element set to 3 is [1, 2, 3, 4, 5].

 These algorithms provide different approaches to searching and sorting data, each with its own advantages and disadvantages in terms of time complexity, space complexity, stability, and ease of implementation.